Venetian Lagoon: Ecosystem

-Occasionally, bottlenose dolphins enter the lagoon, possibly for feeding.
+Bottlenose dolphins occasionally enter the lagoon, possibly for feeding.

-The level of pollution in the lagoon has long been a concern The large phytoplankton and macroalgae blooms of the late 1980s proved particularly devastating.
+The level of pollution in the lagoon has long been a concern.
+The large phytoplankton and macroalgae blooms in the late 1980s proved particularly devastating.
 Researchers have identified the lagoon as one of the primary areas where non-indigenous species are introduced into the Mediterranean Sea.

-Negative effects to the environment such as air pollution, loss of landscape, surface water pollution, erosion, and decreasing water quality have occurred due to the emission and impacts of cruise ships transiting into the Venetian Lagoon.
+Cruise ships crossing the Venetian Lagoon have contributed to air pollution, surface-water pollution, decreased water quality, erosion, and loss of landscape.

-From 1987 to 2003, the Venice Lagoon was harmed by a relevant reduction of the nutrient inputs and of the macroalgal biomasses due to climate change; of the concentrations distributions of total nitrogen, organic phosphorus and organic carbon in the upper sediments.
-Meanwhile, the seagrasses started a natural process of recolonization, restoration the pristine conditions of the marine ecosystem.
+From 1987 to 2003, the Venice Lagoon was harmed by a reduction in nutrient inputs and by macroalgal biomasses caused by climate change, and by changes in the concentration and distribution of nitrogen, organic phosphorus and organic carbon in the upper sediments.
+At the same time, however, the seagrasses started a natural process of recolonization, helping to partially restore the pristine conditions of the marine ecosystem.

 Islands

 The Venice Lagoon is mostly included in the Metropolitan City of Venice, but the south-western area is part of the Province of Padua.

 The largest islands or archipelagos by area, excluding coastal reclaimed land and the coastal barrier beaches: